 Manhattan Bridge (opened in 1909) is one

 of the three bridges connecting Brooklyn and Manhattan.
 Empire State Building shown in background.

 One of the fastest growing DAR chapters in NY State, Manhattan has 55 members and meets on the second Wednesday of the month, from October to December, and February to June, at 11:30 a.m.
-In addition, brunch meetings are also held on the first Saturday during these same months at 11:00 a.m.
+In addition, brunch meetings are also held on the first Satruday during these months at 11:00 a.m.

 For membership information, please complete the "Contact Us" form listed on this website.
 We look forward to hearing from you.